paatisanchez/obr-scanner/compare-documents/README.md

    - Ensure your scanner is properly connected and that the scanning software is configured with the settings you wish to test.

 3. **Scan the First Page of the Book:**
-   - Place the first page of the book *add* on your scanner.
+   - Place the first page of the book *Letters, Volume 13 by Theodor Billroth (German version)* on your scanner.
    - Initiate the scan using CZUR, ensuring all settings are applied as intended.

 4. **Save the Scanned Document:**